-NAMEPES Project’s goal is to contribute to the increase of the knowledge about the EU security and offer EU security-related strategies in relations to its neighbouring Middle Eastern and North African area (MENA).
+NAMEPES Project’s goal is to contribute to the increase of the knowledge about the EU security and offer EU security-related strategies in relation to its neighbouring Middle Eastern and North African area (MENA).

 Most of the MENA countries have spent a period of political instability in the last two decades.
 The region, most related to Europe for both historical reasons and geographical proximity, is one of the most complex and conflictual regions in the world.